armandocarreon14/Data-Acquisition/Blog.md

 ## Motivating Question

-The main thing I want to learn from this dataset is to analyze my performance on each kind of workout i do.
+The main thing I want to learn from this dataset is to analyze my performance on each kind of workout i do

 Questions to consider: